 Definition

-A field is a set which includes any two unique Binary Operations.
-Most commonly, addition and multiplication are used, but any binary operators which satisfy the field properties can be used!
+A field is a set which includes any two unique binary operations known as addition and multiplication.
+Note that these don’t have to be our usual notion of addition and multiplication, but any binary operators which satisfy the field properties can be used!

 General Definition